What is MPAC?

 What is the Annual Artist Showcase & Conference?

-The AASC is the result of a cooperative effort between member presenters and performing artists.
+The AASC is the result of a cooperative effort between presenters and performing artists.
 Each year representatives of approximately eighteen presenting organizations in Montana and Idaho, plus a like number of artists and management companies gather as a cost-effective means for marketing, booking, and continuing education.